Base your cycling policy decisions on data.

 ||from -20 °C to +60 °C|

 |Power consumption||130 mA @ 12 VDC|

 |User input (settings)

-Netherlands, collaboration with CycleData BV: counting bicycles on cycle paths in Rotterdam (Erasmus Bridge, Weena), in order to report traffic information to the public authority managing the cycle paths via a web platform.
+Counting bicycles and measuring their speed on cycle paths in order to report traffic information to the public authority managing the cycle paths via a web platform.

 The TMA-3B3, powered by solar energy, sends its data in real time via a GPRS network.